 In a laundry detergent and many cleaning products, be it body care or household cleansers, Surfactants are compounds that are needed to remove dirt, grease and oil.
-They can be called emulsifiers, foaming agents or simply soap, but in every application, however you label it, the basic behavior of a surfactant is the same.
+They can be called emulsifiers, foaming agents or simply soap, but in every application, however you label it, the basic behaviour of a surfactant is the same.
 To remove crud from the surface of whatever you are cleaning.
-Quite simply, what makes surfactants, a surfactant is that they are actively working to remove surface agents (a.k.a. dirt, oil, grease etc.) deposited on your clothing, (which is where the word is derived from).
+Quite simply, what makes surfactants, a surfactant is that they are actively working to remove surface agents (a.k.a. dirt) deposited on your clothing, (which is where the word is derived from).
 Bonus points if you remember this for trivia night.

 When dissecting surfactants for environmental and safety purposes, you can find your answers on the ingredients list.
 Understanding an ingredients label takes a bit of green washing translation.
 Unfortunately, labeling laws are incredibly slack where companies are not ruled by any governing body to disclose what exactly their ingredients entail.
 A company, for example my simply put ‘surfactant’ on their ingredients list, or ‘Soap ingredients’ which could be a single chemical or dozens of combined chemicals.
 Typically, you’re looking at 3 categories: Natural surfactants, naturally derived surfactants and synthetic or petroleum based surfactants.

-Natural Surfactants are derived from vegetable or animal fats such as olive, palm kernel or coconut oil or animal tallow base.
+Natural Surfactants are derived from vegetable or animal fats such as olive, palm kernel or coconut oil, or tallow.
 Soap from the earliest conception was made with animal fats and wood ash.
 Soap production needs fats or fatty acids to bind with sodium hydroxide (ever seen ‘Fight Club’?) to solidify.
 This combination called ‘Saponification’, is one of the most timeless ways to clean your clothing and your body.
 It is called soap.
 You know, like that bar stuff?
-It is the old school, original cool way to clean.
+It is the old school, original cool.
 Soaps made with Certified organic fixed or base oils are always cold-pressed from fresh fruit and seeds/nuts to preserve the beneficial phytonutrients that are vital to skin health.
 Cold-pressed oils and natural waxes have been safely used by humans for thousands of years.
 Natural surfactants can include:

 Castile and vegetable based Soaps